 Fryent Country Park is a green oasis in the London Borough of Brent and has over 100 hectares of meadows, woods, hedgerows and ponds.
-There are over 800 species of wildlife.
-This includes 80 recorded birds, 21 butterflies and over 500 wild flowers.
+There are more than 800 species of wildlife including 80 recorded birds, 21 butterflies and 500 wild flowers.
 The haymeadows have achieved the Soil Association Organic Standard.
 The Park is always open for people to enjoy the wonderful variety of wildlife.
 It is a great place for walks and picnics plus fun and games for the children.

 Wildlife projects in Fryent Country Park include surveys of the hay meadows, butterflies, frogs and birds.
 For additional events in the park see Natural Magic activities by the Friends of Fryent Country Park and educational activities on weekdays with Brent School Without Walls.

 At Roe Green Walled Garden there are a range of educational exhibits.
 Occasional visits by school groups can be arranged.
 Activities for children also take place on some of the Open Days in our programme.
 Our garden has received the accolade of the Green Pennant, awarded by the Civic Trust for high quality green spaces that are managed by voluntary and community groups.
 Roe Green Walled Garden is open each Tuesday, Thursday and Saturday between 10am and 2pm.
 Volunteers can enjoy community gardening, help with the tree nursery or woodwork.